 Superintendent Dr. Kent Paredes Scribner

-Dr. Scribner earned his Bachelor of Arts in Latin American Studies from Carleton College in Minnesota and his Master of Education in Counseling Psychology from Temple University in Pennsylvania.
+Dr. Scribner earned his Bachelor of Arts in Latin American Studies from Carleton College in Minnesota and his Master of Education in Counseling Psychology from Temple University in Philadelphia.
 He earned a Ph.D. in Educational Leadership and Policy Studies from Arizona State University.

 Together he and his wife, Suleyka, have four children.
 He is not only Superintendent but a Fort Worth ISD parent as well.